albert-jin/CvT-ASSD/README.md

     - jupyter                   1.0.0                    pypi_0    pypi

-2. For training, an NVIDIA GPU is strongly recommended for speed.
+2. For training, an NVIDIA GPU is strongly recommended for speed. we use two NVIDIA GTX-1080TI, but we recommend GPUs like Tesla-V100 /RTX-3090 for more memory

 3. Before you run the codes for self-study or reappearance the performance in this paper **"CvT-ASSD"**,